Comfortable and luxurious backcountry accommodations

 Bungalows & Cabinettes

-Nestled in a grove of woods a short walk from the Main Lodge & Spa you will find the Bungalows.
-Our stand-alone eco cabins (cedar siding, bamboo floors, and birch furniture) offer a full size loft bed, desk, bookshelf, closet, and covered porch.
-The Bungalow Bathhouse is nearby with an outdoor private shower and double vanity sink.
-The toilets and laundry room are a two-minute walk down the road to the indoor Manzanita Bathhouse for both men and women.
-The Lodge, Sauna, and Hot Tub are a short walk uphill from here.
+Nestled in a forested grove on the lower portion of the property, you will find the Bungalows.
+Our stand-alone cabins offer a full-size bed in the loft, a desk, bookshelf, and covered porch.
+The Bungalow Bath House is nearby with an outdoor shower and indoor double vanity sink.
+The toilets and laundry room are a two-minute walk down the road to the indoor Manzanita Bath House.
+The Lodge, Sauna, and Hot Tub are a 5-minute walk uphill.

-Bungalows and Cabinettes start at $90 per night plus tax.
+Campsites start at $26 per night plus tax.